Skip to content

 What's the difference between workflow management and project management?

 Project management organizes work (tasks, deadlines, assignments).
 Workflow management automates the flow between steps (triggers, conditions, routing).
-Most modern platforms blur this line — Asana, Monday.com, and ClickUp do both.
+Most modern platforms blur this line -- Asana, Monday.com, and ClickUp do both.
 If your workflows are mostly about moving tasks between people, a work management tool is enough.
-If they involve connecting multiple systems, you need an automation platform.
+If they involve connecting multiple systems or complex approval chains, you need a dedicated automation or BPM platform.

 Do I need a dedicated automation tool if I already use Asana or Monday.com?

 If your automations stay within one platform, probably not.
-If you need to connect 5+ external tools (CRM, email, billing, Slack, etc.), a dedicated tool like Zapier or Make is more practical.
-A common setup: Asana for project workflows + Zapier for cross-tool automations.
+Asana's unlimited automations on Starter handle most internal workflows.
+If you need to connect 5+ external tools (CRM, email, billing, Slack, analytics), a dedicated tool like Zapier or Make is more practical.
+A common and effective setup: Asana for project workflows + Zapier for cross-tool automations.

 How do credits/tasks/actions pricing models compare?

-They all measure the same thing differently.
+They all measure workflow steps differently.
 Zapier charges per step (5-step Zap = 5 tasks).
-Make charges per credit (standard actions = 1 credit, AI actions = more). n8n charges per execution.
-Monday.com and ClickUp charge per automation action.
-Always calculate your expected monthly usage before committing — a tool that looks cheap at 1,000 actions might be expensive at 10,000.
+Make charges per credit (standard actions = 1 credit, AI actions = more). n8n charges per execution (entire workflow = 1 execution regardless of steps).
+Monday.com and ClickUp charge per automation action within the platform.
+Always calculate your expected monthly usage before committing -- a tool that looks cheap at 1,000 actions might be expensive at 10,000.

 Is n8n really free?

-Self-hosted, yes — unlimited everything.
+Self-hosted, yes -- unlimited everything.
 But you need a server ($5-20/month for a small VPS), maintenance time, and comfort with DevOps.
-The cloud version charges for executions.
+The cloud version starts at ~$20/month for 2,500 executions.
 For a non-technical team, Zapier's simplicity may be worth the premium.
+For developer teams comfortable with Docker, n8n self-hosted is the best value in this category by a wide margin.

-Compare these tools side by side on Toolradar and explore our workflow management category for more options.
+Compare these tools side by side on Toolradar, explore our workflow management category, or read our guides to best project management tools and productivity tools for teams.